How your data is used

 Why do we gather clinical data as well as your genome sequence?

-To take a deeper approach to genomic research, we need as much detail as possible about a participant’s medical condition and symptoms.
+For a deeper approach to genomic research, we need as much detail as possible about a participant’s medical condition and symptoms.

 Even small differences in symptoms between individuals might be crucial in understanding what changes in a genome mean, and helping decide the best treatments.